 Other revenue consists of professional services revenue which is derived from fixed fee and time and materials offerings, subject to customer acceptance.
 Given the Company's limited history of providing professional services, uncertainty exists about customer acceptance and therefore, control is presumed to transfer upon confirmation from the customer, as defined in each professional services contract.
 Accordingly, revenue is recognized upon satisfaction of all requirements per the applicable contract.
-Revenue from professional services accounted for 2% of our total revenue for each of the three months ended April 30, 2023 and 2022, respectively.
+Revenue from professional services provided on a time and material basis is recognized over the periods services are delivered.
+Revenue from professional services accounted for 2% of our total revenue for each of the three and nine months ended October 31, 2023.
+Revenue from professional services accounted for 2% of our total revenue for each of the three and nine months ended October 31, 2022.